 Tara Feis: St. Patrick’s Family Festival

-A volunteer led effort produces a family oriented celebration of Celtic culture.
-Tara Feis includes food booths, hands-on arts projects, cultural performances, musical performances, and spoken word performances that showcase this culture in a fashion that is suitable for an audience of all ages.
+A volunteer led effort produces a free one day family oriented celebration of Celtic culture.
+Tara Feis includes hands-on arts projects, cultural performances, musical performances, and spoken word performances suitable for an audience of all ages.

 Telfair Museum of Art $103,000

-Telfair will host a diverse series of public programming all year round--including arts outreach, festivals, free tours, educational workshops, scholarly lectures, performances, Free Family Days, and national exhibitions--in order to achieve widespread service to all areas of Chatham County, as well as foster tourism in Savannah.
+Telfair produces public programming all year round--including arts outreach, festivals, free tours, educational workshops, scholarly lectures, performances, Free Family Days, and national exhibitions--in order to achieve widespread service to all citizens, as well as foster tourism in Savannah.
+Telfair attracts over 130,000 out-of-state tourists each year and Telfair's combination of tourism revenue, tax revenue, and local artistic expenditures raise an estimated $9,010,618 each year for Chatham County.
+Telfair addresses the City's priorities by providing access to the arts for the community’s diverse citizenry, developing collaborative relationships, and promoting Savannah as a cultural destination.

 West Broad Street YMCA $19,000